Description

 COVID-19 UPDATE

-£16,000 – full-time international (acceptance fee up to £1,000 payable, dependent on nationality.
-This is deducted from tuition fees.)
+£19,900 per year – full-time EU/international (acceptance fee up to £1,000 payable, dependent on nationality.
+This is deducted from tuition fees)

 Find out more about Falmouth University’s Alumni Loyalty Discount for Falmouth Alumni, which offers a reduction in course tuition fees.